Skip to main content

 (Regarding National Security)

-Since this party sees National Security as including intentionally illegal settlements in the Westbank, it cannot be a pro-peace party, although without this stipulation the party does seem reasonable to vote for
+Since this party sees National Security as intentionally including illegal settlements in the West Bank, it cannot be a pro-peace party, although without this stipulation the party does seem somewhat reasonable to vote for:

 a leading high-tech country with a low-tech government that is self-employed